lip6/ITSTools-web/pgal.md

 Note that when instantiating a GAL or composite within the context of composite ITS, parameters can be given a value (different from the value given in the parameter declaration).
 Thus type parameters can be used to simulate a constructor for the GAL.
-The syntax for Composite type parameters and their override at instantiation are the same as for GAL shown below.

 Syntactically, type parameters are given as a parenthesized comma separated list, just after the name of the system.
 Only constant expressions may be used in parameter initializations.